We invite you to our open house interviews Monday-Friday from 10am – 4pm at the following locations:

 NY Jamaica 11432 Bellerose, NY 11426

-Benefits for all FULL-time positions include four weeks of vacation, extensive medical coverage, free dental coverage, and tuition reimbursement.
+Benefits for all FULL-time positions include four weeks of vacation, extensive medical coverage, free dental coverage, pension plan and tuition reimbursement.

 TITLE: DAY SERVICES ASSISTANT